DUI School in Tampa, FL

 Under Florida law, anyone convicted of DUI must complete a substance abuse education course, attend a certified evaluation session, attend any recommended follow-up counseling or treatment recommended by the DUI program.

 In fact, after a conviction, the judge in Hillsborough County, FL, is required to impose a requirement that you successfully complete DUI school as a condition of probation.

 Even if you are not convicted of DUI in court, you must also complete DUI school before you will qualify for hardship driving privileges or reinstatement after an administrative suspension if your criminal defense attorney doesn't get the suspension invalidated during the formal review hearing.

-If your DUI arrest occurred in Hillsborough County or if you go to school, work or live in Hillsborough County then you can attend the classes with the DUI Counterattack, Hillsborough, Inc. in Tampa.
 The Tampa DUI Counterattack School is the official DUI school certified by the Florida Department of Motor Vehicles (DMV) for Hillsborough County, FL.
+Anyone who lives or works in DUI school must attend DUI school at DUI Counterattack, Inc., even if the DUI occurred in another county.
 To complete the Tampa DUI School you can register on-line, by mail or in person.